 IBS differs in the amount of stool produced.
 IBS can cause loose stools, but the volume will actually fall within the normal limits.
 (Diarrhea is defined by volume, not necessarily by consistency.)

 IBS sufferers with constipation typically have normal colonic transit times — the amount of time it takes for stool to travel from the colon to the rectum — as well.

 Depending upon the main symptom, IBS patients are classified as constipation-predominant, diarrhea-predominant, or pain-predominant.

+According to Dr. Fred Saibil, author of the book “Crohn's Disease and Ulcerative Colitis,” many people don't feel they can discuss IBS because of social stigmas.
 "You don't hear a lot of people talking about their 'tension vomiting' or 'tension diarrhea' or 'tension bellyaches,'" he says, "even though these are every bit as common."

-He notesDr.
-Saibil notes also that there’ is still some confusion over IBD because doctors once believed that IBD the condition was caused by stress.
-There’ is no evidence that that is the case, however, and IBD patients should in no way feel they brought the condition on themselves.
+Dr. Saibil notes also that there’s still some confusion over IBD because doctors once believed that the condition was caused by stress.
+There’s no evidence that that is the case, however, and IBD patients should in no way feel they brought the condition on themselves.

 IBS may be treated with certain medications such as intestinal antispasmodics like hyoscyamine (Levsin) or dicyclomine (Bentyl).

 Dietary and lifestyle changes seem to help the most.
 People with IBS should avoid aggravating their condition with fried and fatty foods and caffeinated beverages.